BdR76/CSVLint/readme.md

 * Click `Yes` to quit Notepad++ and "continue the operations"
 * Click `Yes` on the Windows notification "Allow app to make changes"

-Note: the plug-in is available in the Plugins Admin menu starting with Notepad++ v8.1.9.1.
-If you have a Notepad++ version older than v8.1.9.1 or want to install the plug-in manually:
+Note: the plug-in is available in the Plugins Admin menu since Notepad++ v8.1.9.1 (november 2021).
+If you have an older Notepad++ version or want to install the plug-in manually:

 * Go to the [releases page](https://github.com/BdR76/CSVLint/releases)